CWACoderWithAttitude/CWACoderWithAttitude.github.io/README.md

 # C.W.A. - Coder With Attitude

-These pages developed with visual studio code and devcontainers.
+These pages arevdeveloped with visual studio code and devcontainers.
 Please refer to [devcontainer.json](./.devcontainer) for details.

 * [about-github-pages-and-jekyll](https://docs.github.com/de/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)